XeraRequiem/Microsoft-Office-365-Scripts/README.md

-# Microsoft Office 365 Scripts
+e# Microsoft Office 365 Scripts
 PowerShell script for updating the services of Office 365 Licenses.

 To Use Script: